 Non-linearity of amplitude characteristic (δа) in percent is calculated by formula:

-where n is the times of measurements.
+where n is the number of measurement cycles.

 Examples of operating the “Calibrating of vibration transducers” project implemented in SCADA system ZETView are shown below.
-The “К(а)” tab defines the test parameters and shows the graphs of the dependence of conversion coefficient of the calibrated sensor on vibration acceleration amplitude (during measurements) and conversion coefficient deviation from vibration acceleration amplitude (after completion of measurements).
+The “К(а)” tab defines the test parameters and shows the graphs of the dependence of conversion ratio of the calibrated sensor on vibration acceleration amplitude (during measurements) and conversion coefficient deviation from vibration acceleration amplitude (after completion of measurements).
 The “Current values” tab shows the indications for channels of the reference sensor and sensor under calibration, as well as the oscillograms of their signals.